Operation Krohcol: 8 December

-This force harassed the British column from the safety of the surrounding forests and felled rubber trees across the narrow road, slowing down the progress of the Bren gun carriers.
-In the meantime much of the Thai population of Betong evacuated the town, leaving behind Chinese and Indian merchants.
+This force harassed the British column from the safety of the surrounding forests and felled rubber trees across the narrow road, slowing the progress of the Bren gun carriers.
+Much of the Thai population of Betong evacuated the town, deserting the Chinese and Indian merchants.

 9 December

-Thai resistance delayed the Punjab's until afternoon and they did not reach the town of Betong, only 5 mi inside the frontier, until evening.

-Later, when Krohcol entered Betong, a Thai constable commanding a police unit allowed them to pass through unopposed.
+Thai resistance delayed the Punjabis until afternoon and they did not reach the town of Betong, only 5 mi inside the frontier, until evening.
+When Krohcol entered Betong, a Thai constable commanding a police unit allowed them to pass through unopposed.
 He then approached Lt Col Moorhead and courteously apologised for the "mistake."
-However, it is not known why Moorhead did not immediately push on to the Ledge, but the delay proved fatal.
+It is not known why Moorhead did not immediately push on to the Ledge, but the delay proved fatal.